 By applying lowpass or bandpass filter the frequency components outside the limits of the filter are attenuated, therefore the square pulse harmonics are reduced causing a smoothing effect on the pulse.
 These effects can clearly been seen in the second subplot of Figure 22, also the signal does not accurately represent the square pulsed signal.
 More importantly we have changed the pulse shape and therefore surely affected the eye diagram shown in Figure 13.
 The ideal sampling points represented in green show that in many cases the analogue filtered signal is no longer representative of the original signal at the point of sampling.
 Hence at t=16 the signal is far less than the square pulse, due to inter symbol interference.
 Perhaps the most apparent point is that Figure 20 shows a cut off frequency of half the oversampled rate.
 The filter has removed too much of the signal below the original Nyquist frequency, therefore causing too much amplitude variation, ensuring that the signal no longer is ISI free at the point of sampling.
-A large amount of the spectral components of the square pulse have been cut off by the filter and symbol delay and smearing have been introduced.
+A large amount of the spectral components of the square pulse have been cut off by the filter and symbol delay and smearing has been introduced.

 The filter is design to remove all frequencies above the Nyquist point of a four times oversample system.
 Currently part of the wanted signal is sitting outside the analogue filter and hence it is attenuated.
 As the sample rate is increased the wanted signal will be squashed up further until it none of the wanted signal is out of band.
 Increase the sample rate yet further will result in the wanted signal taking up less and less space within the filter.